dberos/authlite.js/README.md

 ## Security

 There is no CSP or CORS configuration.
-Consider calling `validateCsrfToken()` at login or other protected actions.
+Consider calling `await validateCsrfToken()` at login or other protected actions.
 Always opt out api from middleware config to avoid synchronization or other issues.
 For api routes:

 #### route.ts